TITLE 77: PUBLIC HEALTH

 Chemical Restraint – any drug that is used for discipline or convenience and is not required to treat medical symptoms or behavior manifestations of mental illness.
 (Section 2-106 of the Act)

-Child Care/Habilitation Aide – any person who provides nursing, personal or rehabilitative care to residents of licensed Long-Term Care Facilities for Persons Under 22 Years of Age, regardless of title, and who is not otherwise licensed, certified or registered to render such care.
-Child Care/Habilitation aides must function under the supervision of a licensed nurse.
+Child Care/Habilitation Aide – any person who provides nursing, personal or rehabilitative care to residents of licensed MC/DD Facilities, regardless of title, and who is not otherwise licensed, certified or registered to render care.
+Child care/habilitation aides shall function under the supervision of a licensed nurse.

 Community Alternatives – service programs in the community provided as an alternative to institutionalization.